wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 That displays the list of People attached to each post.

-= How do I query by taxonomy in the frontend? =
+= How do I query by taxonomy in the front-end? =

 Creating a taxonomy generally automatically creates a special query variable using WP_Query class, which we can use to retrieve posts based on.
 For example, to pull a list of posts that have 'Bob' as a 'person' taxomony in them, we will use: